jgottzen/ya-tree.nvim/README.md

 ## Async

-Git and file system operations are wrapped with the `plenary.nvim` `plenary.async.wrap` function, turning callbacks into regular return values.
-The consequence of this is that calling those functions must be done in a coroutine.
-This bubbles up all the way, so all entry points to the plugin are done using the `plenary.async.void` function.
+Git and file system operations are wrapped with in coroutines, based on [async.nvim](https://github.com/lewis6991/async.nvim) and the `wrap` function, turning callbacks into regular return values.
+The consequence of this is that calling those functions must also be done in a coroutine.
+This bubbles up all the way, so all entry points to the plugin are called using the `ya-tree.async.void` function.

 For actions, this conceptually translates to: